-This page describes the ships that carried those fleeing from Singapore and who ended up in the camps at Palembang and Muntok.
+This page describes some of the ships that carried those fleeing from Singapore, most of whom who ended up in the camps at Palembang and Muntok.
 It is said that 44 ships carrying evacuees left Singapore between February 12 to 14, 1942 and that of these vessels, all but 4 were bombed and sunk as they passed down the Bangka Straits from Singapore to Java.
 Thus thousands of men, women, and children were killed before any could reach land.
 A two page list of all the ships that left Singapore between 13/2 and 15/2 and what happened to each one can be read here.

 Some of the survivors of the bombed ships were later picked up by one or other of the four ships that made it through.
 These survivors were from such ships as the Giang Bee, the Kuala, The Redang, …..
 The four surviving ships were: